cheese-hub/sslstrip/server/README.md

 # SSLStrip Server

-This container implements a server that a victim communicates with before being subjected to an ARP poisoning attack.
+This container implements a server that a victim communicates with before being subjected to an ARP poisoning attack and a SSL strip attack.
-The container includes a simple web server and Wetty web-based terminal interface.
+The container includes a Jupyter notebook server.

-To build the container,
+To build the container:

 ``
 docker build -t cheesehub/sslstrip-server .
 ``

-To run and access the Wetty terminal,
+To run:

 ``
 docker run -d -p 8888 cheesehub/sslstrip-server